wilson-vw/react-custom-hooks-workshop/README.md

 ## What is a react hook?
 React Hooks are functions that let us hook into the React state and lifecycle features from function components.

+## Why use them?
+From the [React Documentation](https://reactjs.org/docs/react-component.html): "We strongly recommend against creating your own base component classes.
+In React components, code reuse is primarily achieved through composition rather than inheritance."

 ## Contents
 - Collapsable - an exercise that allow us to understand how can useBoolean be applied
 - Counter - an exercise to help us consolidate the use of useNumber and useEffect